Balotelli reveals Brescia ambition

 Interviewed on the Italian television show, Queli che il Calcio, Balotelli discussed the possibility of returning to his home country one day but described Serie A as "too tactical and a bit boring".

-However, he did express his desire to eventually feature for Brescia, currently flying high in Serie B.
+However, he did express his desire to eventually feature for Brescia, who are currently flying high in Serie B.

 "I never really thought about going back to [Italy] in these months," said Italy international Balotelli, who was born in Palermo but grew up in Brescia.